Visit Our Optometrist Today

 Lens Coatings:

-Scratch Resistant Coating: This is a clear lens option that when added to standard plastic lenses will dramatically reduce the chance of scratches to the lens.
+Scratch Resistant Coating: This is a clear lens option that, when added to standard plastic lenses, will dramatically reduce the chance of scratches to the lens.

-Tinted Lenses: Plastic lenses may be tinted any color.
+Tinted Lenses: Plastic lenses may be tinted in any color.
 This helps to block the bright light from the eyes.